Presto Mexican Peppers

 - Sour cream and additional salsa, optional

-- Cut tops off of peppers and remove seeds.
-In a large bowl, combine the egg, salsa, chips, onion, cilantro, chili pepper, garlic and cumin.
+- Cut and discard tops from peppers; remove seeds.
+In a small bowl, combine egg, salsa, chips, onion, cilantro, chili pepper, garlic and cumin.
 Crumble beef over mixture and mix well; spoon into peppers.
+Set peppers on trivet.

 Trying to eat healthier and this definitely fit the bill - healthy and TASTY!!!!
 I was able to make 5 peppers based on the filling and I substituted ground turkey for lean ground beef.
 I also did not realize it was a presser cooker recipe, so I place in a greased baking pan and covered with foil and cooked at 400 degrees in the oven for 40-45 min....served with black beans on the side.
 Will make again!